ian-wheeler/meriplex-obsidian-vault/projects/col-integration/col-questions.md

 	- Sub Category
 	- Type
 	- Class

+	Answer:
+	COL will follow-up with field-specific details.
+	These can potentially be setup as custom fields and mapped, but these can not be enforced as required fields.
+Required fields are only enforced at the point you convert to a PO/SO.

-2. Can we lockdown unapproved vendors?
+1. Can we lockdown unapproved vendors?
 How?

+	Answer:
+	You can enable or disable suppliers and set different profile's that determine which suppliers are available (based on the profile).

+	Issues:
+	Potential for mismatched Vendor RecID's and vendor's existing/being approved in one system but not the other.

-3. Where in the process will documents sync to CW?
+1. Where in the process will documents sync to CW?
 How?
 	- Do they come over as opportunity attachments, etc.?
-4. Is there a shipping connector for COL?
+2. Is there a shipping connector for COL?
 Can we uplift the value globally?
-5. Can we display the manual sync button at the dashboard level for all records related to that sales representative in COL?
+3. Can we display the manual sync button at the dashboard level for all records related to that sales representative in COL?
 How?

 ## Comments
 ---